botpress/readme/docs/Get Started/build.md

 3. Select **Open in** [Studio](https://botpress.com/docs/interface).
 4. Start building!

-## Configure your bot's behavior
+## Configure your bot's behaviour

-Let's add some custom behavior to your bot.
+Let's add some custom behaviour to your bot.

-In Botpress, you configure your bot's behavior using Workflows.
+In Botpress, you configure your bot's behaviour using Workflows.
 A Workflow is a drag-and-drop canvas that represents the steps your bot follows during a conversation with a user.

 Each step in a Workflow is represented by a Node.
 Let's open the **Main** Workflow and take a look at its Nodes: